redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 ## My first encounter: a small language model

 My first real hands-on experience with WASM came from an unexpected direction.
-I was working on project that involved image recogition from the browser, our client (no the browser, our real human client) as part of a Know Your Client (KYC) process already in place, using a third party provider that enabled that for them; so part of our job was to integrate with their API.
+I was working on a project that involved image recognition from the browser, our client (not the browser, our real human client), as part of a Know Your Client (KYC) process already in place, using a third-party provider that enabled that for them; so part of our job was to integrate with their API.

-This was by very first time I had worked with WASM in a real projects and also integrated it with a third party API an an emmbeded small language model for the image recogition.
+This was my very first time working with WASM in a real project, and I also integrated it with a third-party API and an embedded small language model for image recognition.
 It was a great learning experience and opened my eyes to the possibilities of WASM in the browser.
 The idea that a machine learning model could run entirely client-side, with no server round-trips, was a lightbulb moment.

-It demonstrated something fundamental about WASM: it is not just "faster JavaScript".
-It is a way to bring entire ecosystems — Rust's `regex` crate, C's image processing libraries, Python's ML models — into environments that previously only spoke JavaScript.
+It demonstrated something fundamental about WASM: it is not just “faster JavaScript”.
+It is a way to bring entire ecosystems — Rust’s `regex` crate, C’s image processing libraries, Python’s ML models — into environments that previously only spoke JavaScript.
 That realisation is what led me to reach for Rust and WASM when I needed real logic in my browser extension.

 ## The TypeScript interface problem